Rahidapriya/News-Portal-PH/src/questions_and_answers.md

 #### Answer: C

 <i>Write your explanation here</i>

-In this case, there trying to add a number (1) and a string ("2").
+In this case, you are trying to add a number (1) and a string ("2").
 JavaScript converts the number to a string, and then it concatenates the two strings, resulting in "12".

 </p>
 </details>